 Upper Lake Clementine

 Quiet, secluded, and only open seasonally, this spot is perfect for a quick getaway.
 With the hot summer in full swing, I’ve been exploring different locations to take my lake kayaks and explore nature from the water.
-The water around Upper Lake Clementine is absolutely stunning and the perfect temperature to swim or wade in.
+The water around Upper Lake Clementine is absolutely stunning, but the water this year is ice cold from the snow melt in the Sierras.

 The rivers in Auburn SRA are running fast and cold with spring runoff.
 We strongly discourage visitors from swimming this time of year.
 Please see the Superintendent’s Message regarding water safety and drowning prevention here.